wesley-trust/wesleytrust-com/_posts/2021-04-01-graph-api-groups-relationship.md

 ## Remove Azure AD group relationships
 The last function is [Remove-WTAzureADGroupRelationship][function-remove], which you can access from my GitHub.

-This removes Azure AD group relationships, which can be either owners or members.
+This removes Azure AD group relationships, which can be owners, members as well as assigned licences.

 Examples below: